Contents

 Dart 3 and null safety

-Dart 3—planned for a mid-2023 release—always has sound null safety.
-Dart 3 will prevent code from running without it.
+Dart 3 has built-in sound null safety.
+Dart 3 prevents code without it from running.

-Packages developed without null safety support will cause issues when resolving dependencies:
+To learn how to migrate to Dart 3, check out the Dart 3 migration guide.
+Packages developed without null safety support cause issues when resolving dependencies:

 $ dart pub get